lixinW/ship-hats-docs/portal/onboarding-users.md

 ## Invite users
 Subscription Admin (SA) and Project Admin (PA) can invite and add users to the subscription.

-Note that only SA can add a user as PA to their SHIP-HATS projects.
+> **Important:** Only SA can add a user as PA to their SHIP-HATS projects.

 ### To invite users